 1. Giatec Scientific

 This smart concrete testing technologies company is based in Canada, being the only producer for these types of devices.
 The engineering firm's goal is to promote sustainability and durability through its testing devices and ensure concrete being testing will last a long time.
 All of their devices are very unique, however, the XCell tablet device is especially original and appealing to the 21st century market.
 Using a handheld tablet, the device is able to measure the corrosion potential and temperature in concrete and graph the points on a grid to view the results.
-The data is easily transferred via Bluetooth to different devices and can be analyzed efficiently in a lab.
+The data is easily transferred via wireless communication to different devices and can be analyzed efficiently in a lab.
 The company is realeasing a similar product called the iCor before the end of 2015, that for the first time ever can measure corrosion without needing a connection to the rebar.
 The company is constantly innovating to stay new and exciting.
 To learn more about other products click here.